outsidely/outsidely-geo/readme.md

 ### POST /newuser/{userid}/{invitationid}
 - Fulfills an invitation and new user creation request
 - The `recoveryid` is very important as it represents the _only_ way to recover an account if the password is forgotten, see `recover` API.
+- userid has to be unique and never before used in the system, and it may only contain alphanumeric characters [a-zA-Z0-9]

 Request
 ```json